rycus86/blog-content/posts/006_Home_lab_part_3.md

 kclnyekyym5e        demo_hello.2                          python:3-alpine     leader              Running             Running about a minute ago
 ```

 You can also notice that the Traefik container is always running on the leader node.
-This is dome by the *constraints* defined on the service and is necessary, so that it has access to the tasks information using the Docker API.
+This is done by the *constraints* defined on the service and it is necessary, so that it has access to the tasks information using the Docker API.
 It also needs a connection to it, this is why it has the `/var/run/docker.sock` *bind-mounted* to it.

 ## Sharing is caring?

 If you used `docker-compose`, you know how easy it is to share files or folders from your host with the containers.
 When running tasks spanning multiple nodes in the Swarm cluster, things could get a *little bit* trickier.

 Let's get our *YAML* file a bit cleaner by extracting the inline Python code into its own file and mounting it back to the services.
-You can find it in my [GitHub repo](https://github.com/rycus86/blog-content/tree/master/tutorials/006_Home_lab_part_3) but it's pretty much the same what we had inlined above.
-We can now change the service configuration to use the `sample-server.py`, like seen below, right? *Well*, not necessarily...
+You can find it in my [GitHub repo](https://github.com/rycus86/blog-content/tree/master/tutorials/006_Home_lab_part_3), but it's pretty much the same what we had inlined above.
+We can now change the service configuration to use the `sample_http_server.py`, like seen below, right? *Well*, not necessarily...

 ```yaml
 ...